brianguenter/TheDerivativeGraph/docs/src/tensors.md

   b2  0.0
  0.0   b2
 ```
-Note that only ``b_n`` has to be stored to represent this 3D tensor.
-This represents an exponential savings in memory.
+As expected the derivative is non-zero only when the first two indices are equal.

 As for computation let's compute the product

 LATER
 Also note that the order of the summations in the product ``f_{imn}x_{im}``